 |Resistance to molten metals

-In addition, aluminum titanate is used in the automotive sector as an insulating liner for exhaust manifolds where there is a necessity to lessen heat loss in advance of a turbocharger.
-In this article, the metal exhaust manifold is cast around the shaped aluminum titanate liner.
-The discrepancy in the thermal expansion between the aluminum titanate and the steel manifold during cooling preserves the ceramic in compression, thus overcoming the issues related to its low strength.
+Moreover, aluminum titanate is utilized as an insulating liner in the automotive sector for exhaust manifolds, where there is a need to reduce heat loss before a turbocharger.
+In this article, the metal exhaust manifold is cast over the molded aluminum titanate liner.
+The difference in the thermal expansion between the steel and aluminum titanate manifold during cooling maintains the ceramic in compressed state.
+This helps in resolving the problems associated with its low strength.